-Students and teachers demonstrating at the Clark County School District administrative building.
+Students and teachers demonstrating at the Clark County School District administrative building in April, 2022.
 (Photo: Carrie Kaufman)

 One of the things Clark County School Board Trustee Linda Cavazos says she is proudest of as a board member is the passage of a gender-identity policy in 2018 that gave principals guidelines for addressing issues like bathroom and locker room usage for trans and other gender diverse students.

 Cavazos, who represents District G, also said she is proud to have led the push last year to pass a resolution directing all Clark County School District schools to distribute in their registration packets a letter explaining the importance of safe gun storage.

 Both the gender-identity policy and the safe gun storage resolution narrowly passed the seven-member board.
 Both drew high praise and high criticism from the public.
 But Cavazos remains outspoken in her position on both issues, even — and especially — as she runs this year for another four-year term against six challengers.

 “In my private practice, and with friends’ children also, I knew some of the obstacles and some of the challenges that these gender diverse children were facing — not only in the environment but through lack of knowledge,” said Cavazos, a family therapist.
 “People didn’t understand.
 (People didn’t understand how to) handle it if someone wanted to be called by a different name or pronouns. … That gender diverse policy is something I’m very proud of.”

 Cavazos is also an longtime gun safety advocate who has spoken about losing her brother to suicide by gun and has specialized in working with parents who’ve lost their children to accidental shootings or had their children kill or harm others with an unsecured firearm.